nannino4/barback-backend/docs/ProductDefinition.md

 #### Organizations
 - Multi-inventory management
-- Single subscription per organization
+- Each owner has one organization per subscription

 ## Growth Stage